 If you’re one of the many thyroid patients who follow diets such as gluten-free, AIP, Paleo, dairy-free etc. to help manage your symptoms and thyroid condition, then going somewhere unfamiliar can be daunting if you’re unsure of what you’ll be able to eat.

 When going to Berlin, Frankfurt and Venice, I was concerned that a lot of their typical cuisine involved bread, sausages and pasta – all things that tend to contain gluten.
-And I can’t have gluten due to my Hashimoto’s!
+And I don’t eat gluten due to my Hashimoto’s.

 I found that the best way to manage this was to pack some gluten-free staples in my hold and hand luggage, such as snacks and things suitable for breakfast, so as not to rely on it always being easy to find once there and minimise my anxiety of the issue.
 This way, if I needed them then fine, but if not, then that’s also fine.
 But at least I didn’t go hungry or stress about finding things I could eat!